-Irish women travel #HomeToVote on abortion
+Why we’re travelling #HomeToVote on abortion

-Irish abortion referendum: The women travelling #HomeToVote
+Irish abortion referendum: The people travelling #HomeToVote

-Irish voters from around the world are returning to cast their ballots in Friday's referendum on whether or not to repeal the country's Eighth Amendment.
+Irish voters from around the world returned to cast their ballots in Friday's referendum on whether or not to repeal the country's Eighth Amendment.
 That clause in the Irish constitution in effect outlaws abortion by giving equal rights to the unborn.

-The #HomeToVote hashtag has seen a flurry of activity in recent days, as men and women share their journeys home.
+The #HomeToVote hashtag has trended on Twitter for most of the weekend, as men and women shared their journeys home.

-From car shares, to offers of beds for the night, the movement has been propelled by social media.
+From car shares, to offers of beds for the night, the movement was propelled by social media.
 A similar movement also took off ahead of the 2015 vote that legalised same-sex marriage.

-People on both sides of the argument are travelling back to vote, but the movement has been spearheaded by the London Irish Abortion Rights Commission - a pro-choice group that believes some 40,000 people who recently left Ireland could be eligible to vote.
+People on both sides of the argument travelled back to vote, but the movement was spearheaded by the London-Irish Abortion Rights Campaign - a pro-choice group that tried to mobilise an estimated 40,000 eligible emigrants.

 The Eighth Amendment came into being after a 1983 referendum, so no-one under the age of 54 has voted on this before.
-For many, it is a once in a lifetime opportunity to have their say on Ireland's abortion laws.
+For many, the vote was touted as a once-in-a-lifetime opportunity to have their say on women's reproductive rights.

+Thousands of Irish women travel every year for abortion procedures in Britain.
+For women who made the reverse trip to vote Yes to repeal the Eighth, the journey held a lot of symbolism.

+"I think of it every time I've travelled to and from the UK; it's always on my mind," 21-year-old student Bláithín Carroll said before boarding her plane back.

 - What are Ireland's abortion laws?